-C. Choosing parameter settings
+C. Parameter settings

 DYNABYTE does not optimize savings explicitly, since this is difficult to estimate in advance.
 Therefore, it depends on reasonable choices of global parameters, like SAMPLEBYTE.
 Commonly, chunk sizes of 32-64 bytes were used in literature for protocol-independent RTE.
-When using chunk expansion, a chunk size of 32 bytes is a very good choice.
-When using fixed-size chunks, as in our case, a 64-byte chunk is a much better choice, because of the higher savings.
+When using chunk expansion, a chunk size of 32 bytes maximizes savings [1].
+When using fixed-size chunks, as in our case, a 64-byte chunk yields higher savings.